Configuration

 - the server ID used in Doors runtime URLs and session cookie naming

-All of these are router-level settings:
+All of these are passed to doors.NewApp(...) as app options:

 RequestTimeout: 20 * time.Second,